How can nonprofits convince stakeholders to invest in capacity building?

 External implementations

 The nonprofit sector has been given the responsibility of dealing with some of society’s largest issues.
 In return, they have been given very limited resources and an expectation for them to be efficient with what they are given and held to restricting rules.
-Because of these current expectations, a lot of the work conducted in the nonprofit sector are short-term, “band-aid” solutions, rather than addressing the root of systemic issues.
-It is a fact that nonprofits that spend too little on infrastructure have more limited effectiveness than those that spend a reasonable amount on it (Pallotta, 2008).
-It is time for the nonprofit sector as a whole to come together and educate the public and its funders about the importance of investing in capacity building.
+Because of these current expectations, a lot of the work conducted in the nonprofit sector is short-term, “band-aid” solutions, rather than addressing the root of systemic issues.
+As Dan Pallotta highlighted in 2008, nonprofits that invest adequately in infrastructure achieve greater effectiveness.
+It’s time for the sector to unite in educating the public and funders on the importance of building capacity.

 Keep your team moving forward!
 Our free and easy-to-implement Building Team Capacity Training Series is designed for nonprofit professionals in the virtual world.
 Share these relevant topics and bring your group together for meaningful conversations that move your mission forward.